 Here are some of the ones I like best:

-A nice "all's well that ends well" kind of melody.
+An "all's well that ends well" kind of melody.
 It's a lot better than what I usually come up with, and I can't shake the feeling that I subconsciously stole it from somewhere.
-The chords to it are simple, but I'm kind of proud I found them!
+The chords to it are simple, but I'm proud I found them!

 Working title: "JZ" (2014)

 This one uses a blues scale, probably without me knowing what that was.
 I'm still not sure where the idea for the melody came from — all I know is it's a mess in the MIDI editor.